greenelab/deep-review/manuscript.md

 DANN [@15E5yG1Ho] adopts this approach to predict the pathogenicity of genetic variants using semi-synthetic training data from Combined Annotation-Dependent Depletion (CADD)
 [@KxEzGxJ6].
 Though our emphasis here is on the training strategy, it should be noted that logistic regression outperformed DANN when distinguishing known pathogenic mutations from likely benign variants in real data.
-Similarly, a somatic mutation caller has been trained by injecting mutations into real sequencing datasets [@ECTm1SuA].
+Similarly, a somatic mutation caller has been trained by injecting mutations into real sequencing datasets [@ECTm1SuA; @jXjVdzvo].
-This method detected mutations in other semi-synthetic datasets but was not validated on real data.

 In settings where the experimental observations are biased toward positive instances, such as MHC protein and peptide ligand binding affinity [@1Hk3NTSn2], or the negative instances vastly outnumber the positives, such as high-throughput chemical screening [@1E0x7QgLP], training datasets have been augmented by adding additional instances and assuming they are negative.
 There is some evidence that this can improve performance [@1E0x7QgLP], but in other cases it was only beneficial when the real training datasets were extremely small [@1Hk3NTSn2].